WA to burn thousands of acres of forest ahead of fire season

 Other areas targeted for prescribed burns include those that were recently thinned, a process of removing some trees in a forest stand to reduce density.
 Research has shown that combining mechanical thinning with prescribed fire tends to do a lot better than just one or the other for both long-term resilience and for how that landscape will interact with a wildfire, said Will Rubin, a DNR spokesperson.

-Prescribed fire has a long and rich tradition rooted in Indigenous ecological knowledge, but a University of Idaho study found there was no significant increase in prescribed burn acreage in the western U.S. from 1998 to 2018, as wildfires became increasingly frequent and intense.
+Prescribed fire has a long, rich tradition rooted in Indigenous ecological knowledge, but a University of Idaho study found there was no significant increase in prescribed burn acreage in the western U.S. from 1998 to 2018, as wildfires became increasingly frequent and intense.

+DNR in 2022 ignited the first prescribed burn season on state land in nearly two decades, marking a dramatic shift in state land management.
+Policies regulating air quality standards were among the issues that previously quelled the burns.

 The practice can help cycle nutrients in the soil, create more open spaces and snags for animal habitat.
 The primary goal is reducing fuels for fires, Rubin said.